forchain/user-fingerprint/manual/Introduction.md

 # User-Print: One Machine One License

 ## Abstract
-User-fingerprint is a live proof-of-concept project to demostrate how to make use of boweser fingerprint in order to identify a user and limit his accessibility only in one machine, so that he won't be able to share his one-user license to an unscribed user.
+User-fingerprint is an on-the-fly proof-of-concept project to demonstrate how to make use of browser ﬁngerprint in order to identify a user and limit his accessibility only in one machine so that he won't be able to share his one-user license to an unsubscribed user.

 ## Motivation
 Our data is valuable and we may live with if it gets enough protection so we have full control of it.
-However, in an digital world, the cost of making a copy of data is negligible.
-So, we need to protect our data from being misued by a wrong hand.
-Device fingerprint is a solution to identifiy a user by colleting necessary information from client remoting computing devices.
-Browser fingerprint is a branch of device fingerprint and is getting more and more prevailing since browser could be cross-platform and can be assible by any devivces.
-However, browser fingerprint is also facing much more chanllenges than other device fingerprint approaches because of no native accessiblility.
+However, in a digital world, the cost of making a copy of data is negligible.
+So, we need to protect our data from being misused by a wrong hand.
+Device fingerprint is a solution to identify a user by collecting necessary information from client remoting computing devices.
+Browser fingerprint is a branch of device fingerprint and is getting more and more prevailing since browser could be cross-platform and can be accessed by any devices.
+However, browser fingerprint is also facing much more challenges than other device fingerprint approaches because of no native accessibility.

 ## Terminology
 The technical specification should describe the syntax and semantics of any new feature.